Lee Bowers: Witness to JFK assassination

 Now I could see back or the South side of the wooden fence in the area, so that obviously that there was no one there who could have - uh - had anything to do with either - as accomplice or anything else because there was no one there - um - at the moment that the shots were fired.

+But in his testimony, Bowers explained that from his elevated position, he could see over the top of the fence and observed no one on the south side who could have been an accomplice to the men he saw on the railroad yard side of the fence.